jpknwls/SmartFocusProduction/OPERATIONS.rst

     │       ┣━━━playbook.yaml
     │       ┃   Ansible playbook automating system setup and app deployment │       ┃
+    │       ┣━━━vars.yaml
+    │       ┃   Some extra variables used by Ansible
+    │       ┃
     │       ┣━━━requirements.txt
     │       ┃   Python package requirements
+    │       ┃
+    │       ┣━━━templates/
+    │       ┃   Some configuration files are generated from these templates │       ┃   by Ansible when you run ansible-playbook.
+    │       ┃   These templates make use of variables │       ┃   defined in playbook.yaml and vars.yaml files,
+    │       ┃   as well as inventory-specific vars.yaml and hosts.ini
     │       ┃
     │       ┋
     │       ┃